 It’s a common belief that cats and water don’t mix.
 Pet parents dread giving their cat a bath, cats hate getting sprayed with water from a spray bottle, and getting caught out in the rain with their cat is a pet parent’s worst nightmare.

-But is this hatred for water an actual fact about cats, or is it a generalization based in untruths?
+But is this hatred for water an actual fact about cats or is it a generalization based on half-truths?
 A lot of cat owners believe it’s the latter since their cats are actually curious about water and enjoy getting wet.

 To get to the bottom of this belief, let’s explore your cat’s relationship with water.

 The Root of Your Cat’s Aversion to Water

 There’s no single explanation for why some cats are so skittish when it comes to a little H2O, but there are theories that may explain the behavior.
 Some experts believe that the average cat’s distaste for water does not actually stem from an innate fear, but from being sheltered from water for many decades.

 Since cats were domesticated, their owners have largely sheltered them from the elements, meaning cats were not exposed to water aside from a few bad experiences, like being bathed for the first time.
 Because cats have very little exposure to water throughout their lives apart from these negative or stressful experiences, it’s understandable that they would develop an aversion to water.

 Others believe this aversion goes back even farther, to the days of cats roaming the wild.
 Many cat breeds lived in desert climates without a lot of natural bodies of water, so they weren’t as exposed to it.
 And, although some cats would swim in water to cool off, many breeds stayed away from water to avoid water-dwelling predators.

 Finally, others think that getting wet makes it difficult for cats to maintain their coats, which, as we know, they do meticulously each day.
 Wet fur is hard to dry and keep orderly and can make your kitty feel cold and heavy, which is why getting wet might be such a nightmare for cats.